Delivery Driver Performance Evaluation: Top Delivery Metrics You Must Consider

 The quality of your delivery service depends a lot on the performance and effectiveness of your delivery drivers.
-Depending on the high performance of the logistic part is not enough to ensure a great delivery experience for your customers.
+Depending on the high performance of the logistics part is not enough to ensure a great delivery experience for your customers.

 You need to evaluate the delivery drivers’ performances to ensure that they work with maximum efficiency and productivity.